PSI master's program

 - Essay – a short research project supervised by a faculty member, producing an essay that is publicly presented and defended.

-Assessment throughout the year is conducted by the PSI fellows as oral interviews (for core courses), homework assignments, and tutorial participation.
+Assessment throughout the year is conducted by the academic staff as oral interviews (for core courses), homework assignments, and tutorial participation.
 All course grades are either "credit" or "no credit."
 The goal is to encourage all students to achieve their potential and to avoid grade-chasing competition.
 Read more on the program's FAQ page.

 Successful graduates receive a Perimeter Scholars International certificate from Perimeter Institute for Theoretical Physics at the end of the program, and a Master of Science in Physics degree from University of Waterloo at the convocation ceremony following the end of the academic term.